Health Checks

 Registered as wallaby (tag wallaby).
 It reports:

-A climbing consecutiveLeaderFailures means the leader is crash-looping: sessions keep dying before a single transaction is fully delivered and acknowledged (e.g. a sink permanently rejecting a batch).
-The counter only resets on real progress or a clean step-down — not just because a failing session ran for a while first — so it is a reliable alerting signal even when each session streams briefly before failing.
+consecutiveLeaderFailures (the counter behind the crash-loop grade) only resets on real progress or a clean step-down - not just because a failing session ran for a while first - so the grade holds even when each session streams briefly before failing.
+On recovery (the poison transaction delivers, or a fixed transform is deployed) the first acknowledged transaction resets it and the check returns to Healthy.

 Reading status directly